How do I calculate CFM?

 Of course, you will want a over the range vent hood that integrates seamlessly in with the rest of your kitchen and resonates with your personal taste.
 Because of this, you will want to look at the various finishes available from CopperSmith - brass, stainless steel, and copper are some of the materials we use to create our high-quality range hoods.
 You will also want to consider the maintenance involved in keeping them clean and looking great.
 For example, over time, copper can develop a patina, where the hue changes a little.
 This is a completely natural phenomenon and can look amazing.
 However, if you would rather keep the brand new look, you will need to take steps to keep it that way, and for some people, this can be more maintenance than they want.
 If this is you, choose a different finish, like stainless steel or brass, both of which are available from CopperSmith.

 You will also want to keep in mind the overall look of your kitchen - is it modern or traditional, for example?
 Will the range hood fit in with your home’s general architectural style?
 Also take into consideration how seamlessly you wat it to be integrated into your kitchen.
 Do you want it to big, bold and stand out?
-Choose something with unusual features and color to differentiate it from the rest of the kitchen decor.
+Choose something with unusual features and color to differentiate it from the rest of the kitchen decor and thus considering it on your planned kitchen renovation costs.

 The cost of your Kitchen Range Hood